mikebridge/mikebridge.github.io/_posts/test/2017-01-25-jwt-single-page-app-dotnet-core.md

 ---
 layout: article
-title: JWT Authentication in a DotNet Core Single Page App
+title: JWT Authentication, SignalR and Single Page Applications
 categories: articles
-tags: [dotnet-core webapi spa jwt identityserver4 react]
+tags: [dotnet-core spa jwt identityserver4 react signalr webapi openid-connect]
 comments: true
-excerpt: Configuring a dotnet core webapi authentication with JWT
+excerpt: Configuring SignalR to authenticate via JWT and OpenID Connect
 image:
   teaser: kinect/first_try_thumb_400x250.png
 ads: true
 ---

+Current SPA applications are more likely to use token-based

 One way of authenticating a user for a single page application running on .Net Core is to issue JWT tokens via [OpenID](http://openid.net/connect/) and then use them to validate